botzrDev/mcp-guard/docs/quickstart.md

 - **Rust toolchain** (1.70+) for building from source, OR a prebuilt binary
 - **An MCP server** to protect (e.g., the filesystem server from `@modelcontextprotocol/server-filesystem`)

+> **Note:** First-time setup may take longer if you need to install Rust or if npm packages need to download.
+Subsequent runs are much faster.

 ## Installation